 A cordless stick (upright) vacuum is a convenient way to pick up small pieces of debris and eliminate the annoyance of a cord.

 Tip: Be sure to fully charge it before using.
 You may not have access to an electrical socket (not to mention that charging can take hours).

 Another tip: It may not work as well if your boat carpet is wet.

 A cordless blower is powerful enough to remove debris quickly and without a cord.
-(And, once again, fully charge it!)
+Once again, fully charge it!

 Yep, wet/dry vacuums do a great job of sucking up unwanted debris.
-And yes, it’s great to have if your carpet is wet.
-But, remember, you need somewhere to plug it in.
+And yes, it's great to have if your carpet is wet.
+Remember, you need somewhere to plug it in.